-This journey extended into my 20’s as I continued to be Anxious and Depressed and also clueless about what I wanted out of life.
-I did random management jobs without any particular ambition of achieving something worthwhile.
+This journey extended into my 20’s as I continued to be anxious and depressed and also clueless about what I wanted out of life.
+I did random management jobs without any particular ambition of achieving anything worthwhile.
 That self-belief was lacking.
 After an outrageous attempt at trying to establish a career on the business side of sports (in late 20s) failed I felt I had no purpose nor any inspiration in life.

-While working in sports for a bit I bumped into marketing and continued to work in the field of marketing even after I had to leave the sports industry.
+While working in sports for a bit I bumped into marketing and continued to work in marketing stream even after I had to leave the sports industry.
 Something started to feel right after a while.
 It appeared like I was finding my mojo.

 Ever since I had this feeling that marketing was my kind of thing, my life started to change.
 I got something to cling on to and say that this is something I can keep doing for the rest of my life and be happy.
 This is something that has given me hope.
 This is something that has given me confidence to go out and speak to people.
 This is something that has now given me a proper answer to the question that people throw at me asking ‘So what do you do?’.
 And more importantly this is THE thing that has given me my ‘Self-Belief’.

 Now I continue to feel down at times and question myself about what I am doing, but the emergence of my belief system has given me long-term hope.
 I am far from being a successful individual but now I feel like my friends during those under-graduation days who used to exhibit raw confidence that they are truly living their lives and are worthy of achieving success the way they visualised it.